Our Weekends and Public Holidays are Under Attack

 Longer trading hours won’t mean there’s more money in people’s pockets.

 Big business argues that extending trading hours will increase employment in the industry.
-However, Access Economics found that when trading hours were deregulated in Victoria and the ACT, the increase in employment was either insignificant or inconclusive.

 In 2006, the South Australian Government review into changing retail trading hours concluded:

 “ABS data on retail turnover provides no evidence of a benefit, in that there has been no apparent increase in rate of growth of retail employment in South Australia [since further liberalisation of trading hours]”.